 - Ensuring that scripts are marked and that Boards of Examiners meet well in advance of the University deadline for the publication of results.

-- Ensuring that results are uploaded into Qsis in advance of the University deadline for the publication of results.
+- Ensuring that results are uploaded to Qsis and published in advance of the University deadline for the publication of results.